umfy/convert-minecraft-texture-pack/readme.md

 ### Caveats
 I did not test  that with any directories other than *textures/blocks* since the texture pack I fixed did not affect other textures.

-Remember to remove the texture pack from the minecraft client before installing it again.
+Remember to remove the texture pack from the minecraft client or to change it's version in the manifest before installing it again.